CtrlK

 Conciseness

-The content is entirely filler with no actual technical substance.
+The content is entirely filler with no actual technical information.
 It explains what the skill does in abstract terms without providing any concrete websocket implementation details, wasting tokens on meta-description rather than actionable content.

 1 / 3